English Language and Literature Department

 The student should first confer with his/her instructor (and with the course supervisor, if there is one) to make sure that both are aware of all the pertinent facts and to identify the issues that are in dispute.
 This initial inquiry should take place within the first fifteen University business days of the first full term following the term in which the disputed grade was issued.

-If the first step does not lead to a resolution, the student should then write a letter detailing his/her objections and send it with all the written work for the course to the department's grade grievance officer.
-Grievances should be filed by end of the fifth* week of classes in the first full term following the term in which the disputed grade was issued.
+If the first step does not lead to a resolution, the student should then write a letter of complaint and append to it all the written work for the course.
+The letter of complaint should include: 1. specific evidence that the grade was given in error or was arbitrarily determined, 2. a summary of the student’s initial consultation with the course instructor, and 3. a summary of aspects of the case that remain in dispute.
+If the grievance pertains to English 124 or English 125, these materials should be submitted to the EDWP Director, who serves as grade grievance officer.
+For all other courses, the materials should be submitted to the Director of Undergraduate Studies, who will forward them to the English Department grade grievance officer.
+Grievances must be filed by end of the fifth week of classes in the first full term following the term in which the disputed grade was issued.

-The grade grievance officer will invite the instructor to reply in writing to the objections of the student.
+The grade grievance officer will forward the student’s letter to the instructor and invite the instructor to explain in writing how the final grade was determined and respond to the specific claims made by the student.
 Any such communication will be made available to the student.

 If an instructor does not accept the Grade Grievance Committee’s recommendation to change the final grade, the original grade will stand.
 By College policy, a final course grade rests solely with the instructor and, as such, a course grade cannot be changed without the instructor’s consent.
-When this occurs, the DUS will convey in writing this decision to the student.
+When this occurs, the DUS will provide to the student written notification of the committee’s recommendation and the instructor’s decision.
 The matter is considered closed; there is no appeal beyond the Department.

-If a grade change is permitted, a Supplemental Grade Report must be submitted by the professor so the student can have the grade reported on his/her academic record.
+If a grade change is permitted, a Supplemental Grade Report must be submitted by the instructor so the student can have the grade reported on his/her academic record.

 LSA Faculty & Staff